apache/apisix/docs/en/latest/terminology/upstream.md

 ## Example

-The example below shows how you can configure a health check:
+The example below shows how you can configure a health check.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 \